box/developer.box.com/guides/embed/ui-elements/theming-styling.md

 # Theming & styling for Box UI Elements

 With theming & styling for Box UI Elements you can customize the look of the embedded Box component to your enterprise's requirements.

 <!--alex ignore -->

 <Message type='notice'>

-As of now, theming & styling is available for Content Explorer and Content Uploader.
+As of now, [theming & styling][blog] is available for Content Explorer and Content Uploader.

 </Message>